arya-hiralkar/JARVIS_Personal_AI_Assistant/README.md

 # JARVIS - Personal Voice-Activated AI Assistant

-Meet Jarvis, your helpful AI assistant designed to make your digital life easier.
-Simply speak your commands, and Jarvis will seamlessly perform tasks such as playing music, checking the weather, and delivering the latest news.
-Whether you want to 'play a video,' 'hear the news,' or know 'what's the weather today,' Jarvis is ready to assist you hands-free.
+Meet Jarvis, a helpful AI assistant designed to make anyone's digital life easier , Simply speak your commands, and Jarvis will seamlessly perform tasks such as playing music, checking the weather, and delivering the latest news, by interacting with him only ,  Whether you want to 'play a video,' 'hear the news,' or know 'what's the weather today,' Jarvis is ready to assist you hands-free.

 Functionalitites that JARVIS AI is providing